mindofai/mindofai.github.io/_posts/2017-05-28-Trying Out Xamarin Live Player.md

 ## Xamarin Preview Updates

 Once installed, you can go back to Tools > Extension and Updates.
-Select Updates and then Xamarin Previe node.
+Select Updates and then Xamarin Preview node.
 This gives you the list of stuff you can update for Xamarin.
-What yo need to update specifically is the Xamarin for Visual Studio.
-Click update and once done, you will have to close your Visual Studio again to install the updates.
+What you need to update specifically is the Xamarin for Visual Studio.

 <img src="{{site.baseurl}}/XLP-6.png"/>

+Click update and once done, you will have to close your Visual Studio again to install the updates.
 Then, we'll have to re-open Visual Studio again.
 Our Visual Studio is ready.
 Let's now set up our devices!

 <img src="{{site.baseurl}}/XLP-7.png"/>